89luca89/distrobox/docs/distrobox_custom.md

 - the $SHELL you use (bash, zsh, fish etc etc)
 - findutils
 - ncurses
+- passwd
+- pinentry
-- procps
+- procps-ng
-- shadow
+- shadow-utils
 - sudo
-- libvte
 - util-linux (that provides the mount command)
+- vte-profile

 If all those dependencies are met, then the `distrobox-init` will simply skip the installation process and work as expected.